-Update: Due to the current Covid-19 Pandemic, the deadline to complete your census has been moved to October 31st.
-But don’t delay – complete your form now.
+Update: Due to the current Covid-19 Pandemic, the deadline to complete your census has been moved to September 30th.
+Don’t delay – complete your form now.

 Every 10 years, the Unites States government is constitutionally mandated to count each person living in the United States.